-Meet the chef: Passionate and generous, Mehrotra cut his teeth in Mumbai at the Thai Pavilion of the Taj Hotels and has now been with Old World Hospitality for 20 years.
-As part of the group that owns his flagship, he has opened several restaurants around the world, including two highly successful outposts of Indian Accent in New York and London.
+More on the chef?
+Passionate and generous, Mehrotra cut his teeth in Mumbai at the Thai Pavilion of the Taj Hotels and has now been with Old World Hospitality for 20 years.
+In recent years, he has opened several restaurants around the world, including a highly successful outpost of Indian Accent in New York.